Corruption in Croatia

 Corruption in Croatia describes the prevention and occurrence of corruption in Croatia.
-As of the early 2020s, Croatia has severe problems with systemic and political corruption.
-Among European Union member states, it is generally ranked as one of the five most corrupt states.
+Since the 2020s, Croatia has made steady progress in anti-corruption efforts with enduring political corruption a perpetual focal point in public affairs.

-To qualify as a member of the European Union, Croatia has taken various measures to combat corruption.
-The legal and institutional framework, as well as government agencies, are addressing the issue of corruption in a much larger scale, and the inter-agency cooperation for corruption prevention has also increased, but these efforts are facing the large obstacle of an inefficient and corrupt judicial system.
-USKOK has prosecuted 2,000 individuals and achieved a 95% conviction rate (2012) (although convictions rarely resulted in prison sentences), including former Prime Minister Ivo Sanader.
+Through its accession to the European Union in 2013, Croatia undertook various measures to combat corruption.
+The legal and institutional framework, as well as government agencies, are addressing the issue of corruption in a much larger scale, and the inter-agency cooperation for corruption prevention increased, but these efforts are facing the large obstacle of an inefficient and corrupt judicial system.
+A specialized anti-corruption agency, USKOK, prosecuted 2,185 individuals from 2006 to 2012 and achieved a 95% conviction rate, including former Prime Minister Ivo Sanader.

-Several civil servants in the Croatian Privatization Fund, the Zagreb land registry and the Zagreb taxation headquarters, among others, were arrested on charges of bribery.
-Moreover, several high-profile corruption cases have come to light, including investigations of a former defense minister and a former deputy prime minister.

-A 2013 Global Corruption Barometer report by Transparency International showed that 41% of respondents believe that the level of corruption increased in Croatia.
+Indicators of corruption

+Global Corruption Barometer-EU

+Transparency International's Global Corruption Barometer-EU periodically surveys ordinary citizens of European Union countries about their experiences with corruption during the preceding year.
+The most recent (as of 2026) survey was conducted from October to December of 2020 and published in 2021.
+The following tables summarize how Croatian survey respondents reported, compared to all EU respondents.